-The statute of limitations for proceedings claiming compensation for damage caused by a defective product under the regime of RLD 1/2007 is three years, counted from the date the damage was incurred by the injured party, provided that the identity of the party liable for the damage is known to the injured party.
-The limitation period may be interrupted, as explained in question 5.2, at which point the period of three years restarts and is to be counted from this date.
+The statute of limitations to bring a compensation claim for damages caused by a defective product under the regime of RLD 1/2007 is three years, counted from the date the damage was incurred by the injured party, provided that the identity of the party liable for the damage is known to the injured party.
+This limitation period may be interrupted, as explained in question 5.2.
+In such case, the period of three years restarts, and a new statute of limitations period is to be counted from this date.

-Nevertheless, the right to claim the recovery of damages as provided in the product liability regime of RLD 1/2007 expires 10 years after the defective product is put on the market.
-The only way to stop this expiration date is to start legal proceedings.
+Nevertheless, the right to claim for recovery of damages as provided in the liability regime of RLD 1/2007 expires 10 years after the defective product is put on the market.
+The only way to stop this expiration date is to start legal proceedings before it expires.